Railton Road: 21st century

-On 30 October 2022, two people, including the 21-year-old Deliveroo driver Guilherme Messias Da Silva, were killed as a result of a gang-related shooting on Railton Road.
-Da Silva's moped collided with a vehicle being driven by another man who was able to escape his car before being chased down and fatally shot and who is also believed to have been the intended target of the attack.
-Unable to be resuscitated, both died at the scene.
-As of 31 October 2022, no arrests have been made in connection with the killings; the Metropolitan Police have appealed for witnesses.
+On 30 October 2022, 21-year-old Deliveroo driver Guilherme Messias Da Silva, and 27-year-old Lemar Urquhart were killed as a result of a gang-related incident on Railton Road.
+Da Silva was fatally injured after his moped collided with a car being driven by Urquhart who was at the time of the collision being pursued by another vehicle.
+Urquhart escaped his car before being chased down and fatally shot.